(Back to the Crossroads Search main page)

 Comprehensive Epidemiologic Data Resource (CEDR) (U.S. Department of Energy)

 The Comprehensive Epidemiologic Data Resource (CEDR) is a "public-use repository of data from occupational and environmental health studies of workers at DOE facilities and nearby community residents.
 DOE is the federal agency responsible for the development, testing, and production of nuclear weapons.
 Because this work involves exposures to ionizing radiation and other potentially hazardous materials, DOE established an epidemiologic program in the 1960's to monitor the health of its workforce.
 Later, an environmental dose reconstruction program was initiated to study the potential health risks due to releases that traveled off-site to communities near DOE facilities."
 The site includes multiple datasets related to radiation and health.
 Abstracts are available in html format.
 Users must be authorized to view data from the site.
-Authorization information is available on the site under the menu item "Welcome to CEDR" under the sub-link "How to become an authorized CEDR user."
+Click on sign up on the menu bar to become an authorized CEDR user.

 County Health Rankings (Robert Wood Johnson Foundation and Population Health Institute, University of Wisconsin)